developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/licensing/index.md

 * **On Windows CE devices with a persistent installation, place a SECOND COPY of the file in**: `\Application\EnterpriseBrowser\Config\`

 &#51;.
 Launch Enterprise Browser and confirm that the license has been applied (the name of the licensed company will appear on EB splash screen)
 &#52;.
-Repeat Steps 1 and 2 for any app that will run on the device(s)
+Repeat Steps 1 and 2 for every app that will run on the device(s)
 <br>

 #### Mass-deploy a License File